lauracarpaciu/Work/README.md

 <br>
 SparseCategoricalAccuracy() measures how often the predictions match integer labels.
 As shown above, the current model has 78% accuracy across all rows in the test dataset.

+#### Create a balanced train/dev/test split

+I looked at is the data splits.
+The percentage of each class is not the same between the train and test sets.
+Because of this imbalance, the learning algorithm might not find a lot of patterns for the science-related titles and will likely underperform compared to the rest of the topics.
+One strategy is a better balance between the topics is to recombine the train and test sets into one pool, then split them again in a more balanced way.